 Assessment of adrenal output and function involves evaluating levels of cortisol(morning only unless expanded testing is recommended), DHEA-S, epinephrine(adrenaline), and other supporting hormones such as norepinephrine, and pregnenolone.
 Evaluation can be accomplished through serum, urine, and salivary testing, although serum testing is most likely to be covered by insurance.

-Though accurate evaluation of the adrenal gland can be challenging, many natural herbs, amino acids, and a few bio-identical prescriptions can provide safe support and help restore the adrenal gland to their proper function.
+Though accurate evaluation of the adrenal gland can be challenging, many natural herbs, amino acids, and a few bio-identical prescriptions can provide safe support and help restore the adrenal gland to its proper function.

 Baseline labs we run on new patients and as part of an annual review may include: Estrogens, Progesterone, Testosterone Total and Free, FSH, LH, SHBG, PSA(for men only)